 Uncompensated care pools (UC pools, or UCPs) are one strategy used by states in order to fund care for the uninsured and the underinsured.
 The pools are primarily used to pay providers for a portion of the free care they provide, thereby ensuring access to...Read More

 Over the past two decades, the rise in suicide death rates has continued along an accelerating climb.
-According to new vital statistics data from the Centers for Disease Control and Prevention (CDC), the United States suicide rate...Read More
+According to new vital statistics data from the Centers for Disease Control and Prevention (CDC), the United States suicide rate reached another historic high of ...Read More

 Oct.
 05, 2020:Estimates for a majority of measures from several categories (Access to Care, Cost of Care, Health Behaviors, and Health Outcomes) have now been updated on SHADAC’s State Health Compare web tool, from two related surveys conducted by the Centers for Disease Control and Prevention—the Youth Risk...Read More